If ex-gratia was part of lumpsum pay is gratuity still applicable after 5 years of service

 rajesh-kakkad1

-I was with a coop banks on 5 year's contract which was further extended for several one year contracts resulting in more than 8 years of continuous service.
-Those contracts said it included ex-gratia payment in monthly salary.
-As gratuity is legally payable after 5 years of continuous service, am I entitled to gratuity on end of employment, as ex-gratia and gratuity are not same.
+I was with a cooperative bank on a 5-year contract, which was further extended for several one-year contracts, resulting in more than 8 years of continuous service.
+Those contracts stated that they included ex-gratia payment in the monthly salary.
+As gratuity is legally payable after 5 years of continuous service, am I entitled to gratuity at the end of employment, as ex-gratia and gratuity are not the same?

 umakanthan53